-Base salary is intended to compensate named executive officers for services rendered during the fiscal year and to provide sufficient fixed cash income for retention and recruiting purposes.
-Named executive officer base salary levels are reviewed on an annual basis by the Committee.
+Base salary is intended to compensate NEOs for services rendered during the fiscal year and to provide sufficient fixed cash income for retention and recruiting purposes.
+NEO base salary levels are reviewed on an annual basis by the Committee.
 In addition to competitive data from the peer group, data is also obtained from other sources with respect to non-public competitor organizations.
 The Committee also incorporates its perspective and the market knowledge of its compensation consultant related to senior management positions in assessing base salary levels.
-Further, the Committee takes into consideration individual performance of each named executive officer and, with respect to the named executive officers other than the Chief Executive Officer, input from the Chief Executive Officer.
+Further, the Committee takes into consideration individual performance of each NEO and, with respect to the NEOs other than the Chief Executive Officer, input from the Chief Executive Officer.
+There were no changes to the base salaries of our NEOs for fiscal year 2019.